drcrook1/DataBricks_ML_DevOps/README.md

 a.	“az keyvault secret set –vault-name [KeyVault for RG] –name “datalake-fqdn” –value “abfss://datalake@YOURSTORAGEACCOUNT.dfs.core.windows.net”
 7. Verify secrets are in the data-lake scope for databricks
 a.	“databricks secrets list –scope data-lake”
-b.

-##### Verify Everything Works as Expected
-1. Create a sample test mounting notebook.
-Click on Workspace, Shared, Create, Notebook.
-Name the notebook “test_setup”
-a.
-2. Copy the code from: https://raw.githubusercontent.com/drcrook1/DataBricks_ML_DevOps/master/test_setup.py into the notebook
-3. Press CTRL + ENTER to execute the cell block.
-It may need to start the cluster which can take some time.
-You should see the following output.
-a.
 #### Azure Dev Ops – Creation
 This section covers creating a project in Azure Dev Ops for the workshop.
 1. Navigate to https://dev.azure.com